Sun-lab/asSeq/pipeline_1KGP/README.md

 Compare the reuslts of matrixEQTL vs. asSeq2, how frequent the resutls of one method overlap with some annotated regions, such as promoter, enhancer

++ 4.0 prepare a histogram of permutation p-values for MatrixEQTL and TReCASE, and a scatter plot of permutation p-values of the two methods.
+Check the p-value cutoffs for differnt FDR levels, such as 5% or 10%.

 + 4.1 https://egg2.wustl.edu/roadmap/web_portal/chr_state_learning.html#core_15state
 STATES FOR EACH 200bp BIN: